Qcent/420CountdownLEDMatrix-PORT/README.md

 ## Description
 A port of a program originally written for an ESP32 powered LED matrix display.
 Using the power of Python3 and multicore PC architecture, I have painstakingly brute forced the Emulated experience of Adafruit_Matrix and FastLED backed animated LED scrolling display.
-Entertain friends and family alike as you count down to the golden 'hour'.
+Entertain friends and family alike as you count down to the golden 'hour'. \
 🌿 Happy 420 🌿

-Works on Windows and probably, macOS, and Linuxes too.
-I'll test it on those systems someday.
+Works on Windows, macOS, and probably Linuxes too.
+I'll test it on one of those someday.

 ## Table of Contents
 - [Description](#description)